How to Elope in Yosemite National Park

 In this guide, we will cover:

-• Why You Should Elope
+• Why You Should Elope in Yosemite National Park

-• Best Time of Year
+• Best Time of the Year to Elope in Yosemite National Park

-• The Best Locations
+• The Best Locations in Yosemite National Park

-• What to Wear
+• What to Wear for Your Yosemite National Park Elopement

-• Where to Stay
+• Where to Stay in Yosemite National Park

-• Where to Eat
+• Where to Eat in Yosemite National Park

-• Altitude Sickness
+• Altitude Sickness in Yosemite National Park

 My husband and I eloped!
 It’s true!
 We made the decision to have a small, intimate, intentional and meaningful wedding day in a national park with only 25 of our closest family members.
 And it was magic!